-- 1. On the List or Grid view, select one or several data tables then: - right-click and select Copy on the context menu, or - click the Copy icon on the toolbar.
+- 1. On the List or Grid view, select one or several data tables then: - Right-click and select Copy in the context menu, or - Click the Copy icon on the toolbar.

-The Copy Data Table dialog displays with the folder or subfolders the user is allowed to copy the data tables to.
+The Copy Data Table dialog displays the folder or subfolders the user is allowed to copy the data tables to.

 - 2. Select the folder or subfolder. - 3.
-Click Copy
+The Copy Data Policies option is selected as default.
+This means the associated data policies will be included in the copied data table.